PowerHunters/RacingGame3D/README.md

 ## Main goal

-- Beat the other player by killing him more times than he killed you in a limited time.
+- Beat the other player by killing him until he/she doesn't have more lifes.

 ## Instructions to execute